TheRealYasri/snesrev-launcher/README.md

 8. (update 3) On game launch, symlinks for that game version's configs, saves,and rom are created.
 9. (update 3) it cleans up old links from past runs, when a game is started.
 10. (update 4) included info where to get the zelda 3 redux translation
-- put a copy of the translation as a download below.
 11. (Update 5) Added option (default: disabled) to install .desktop files with auto update if you move the directory.
 12. (Update 5) Refactored some sections and added a cache for some parts to speed up the script.